-The sequence for the course is very much a standard sequence.
+The sequence of the course is very much a standard sequence.
 It starts with topics related to how work is done in psychology and neuroscience and what tools are available to study human nature.
 Then we progress through different aspects of the human experience.
 How do we perceive?
 How do we think and remember?
 How do we have relationships with people?
 How do we develop from childhood to adulthood?
-I think it’s important to go through this standard sequence so you can be confident that you’ve had a full survey that’s not ignoring huge topics.
+I think it’s important to go through this standard sequence so students feel confident that they've had a full survey that has not ignored central topics.

-There’s room for every teacher to choose how they emphasize things.
-A lot of it has to do with where I think there’s real information to be gained, and then there are just personal choices about where I think I can communicate the most exciting ideas to students.
+I emphasize content about which I think there’s real information to be gained, and about which I think I can communicate the most exciting ideas to students.

 — Prof. Gabrieli

-I aim for a mix of new research that has just been published, topics that students have gotten excited about or disturbed about in the past, and topics that this year’s students are curious about.
-Sometimes we’ll go deep into one topic just to give them a flavor of what deeper study is like.
-If you just pick one topic and hone in on it for an entire lecture, what is that like?
-Most lectures cover a very large range of topics so I try to mix it up and go specific on some topics and give a quick overview of other topics.
+I aim for a mix of new research that has just been published, topics that students have become excited or disturbed about in the past, and topics about which this year’s students are curious.
+Sometimes we’ll go deeply into one topic just to give them a flavor of what concentrated study is like.

-A topic that students often wish we talked about is sleep and dreams.
-We talk a little bit about that, but we leave that mostly for the book portion of the course.
-Lectures can’t cover everything, and as fascinating as dreams are unfortunately there’s not a huge science behind that.
-I can’t present things that would be more clarifying than anybody’s own personal experience.
+A topic that students often wish we would talk more about is sleep and dreams.
+We talk a little bit about sleep and dreams, but we leave that subject mostly for the textbook portion of the course.
+Lectures can’t cover everything, and as fascinating as dreams are, unfortunately, there’s not a huge science behind the subject.
+I would not be able to present ideas that would be anymore clarifying than students' personal experiences.